 3. How do you prove you’re farming carbon?
 If farms are to offer carbon offsets alongside their produce, someone has to certify that the carbon storage is real and enduring.
 In an open letter to carbon offset registry Climate Action Reserve, a group of climate scientists expressed concern that carbon storage is extremely challenging to track, and that the registry’s offset proposals would see fewer than one percent of sites visited, with loopholes to avoid even those.

 4. Farming moves as slowly as everything else.
 A recent study of more than 100 farms in Finland shows how difficult it could be to scale up carbon farming.
 Farmers were trained in regenerative agriculture and asked to produce carbon storage plans, which were then assessed by experts.
 While farmers were excited about the possibilities, only about a third of the plans were judged to be suitable.
 Even when corrected, only half the farms would have reached the target of increasing carbon storage by half a percentage point annually.

 What to Keep An Eye On

 1. Carbon accounting software.
-COMET-Farm, a whole farm and ranch greenhouse gas accounting system developed by USDA and University of Colorado, could form the scientific basis for future political or commercial incentives (or, yes, taxes).
+COMET-Farm, a whole farm and ranch greenhouse gas accounting system developed by USDA and Colorado State University, could form the scientific basis for future political or commercial incentives (or, yes, taxes).
 It’s also being used in voluntary offset schemes today.